miekg/pkcs11/README.md

 ## TODO

-* Implement the whole spec
+* Implement the whole spec;
-* sha1sum like implementation
+* sha1sum like example implementation.